yangfangs/physpetools/docs/docs/tutorial.md

 #### 1.Check prepare proteins

-When use highly conserved protein method reconstruct phylogenetic tree with new organism, user should use `check` method to check what highly conserved protein will be prepared.
+When using SSU rRNA method to insert a new organism, the user should use `check` method to check what highly conserved protein will be prepared.

 ```